dmitrdv123/janedoe/README.md

 others:

-- payment: we need to recalculate token amount based on current token prices during convert and pay.
-If user will reject tx or it failed after conversion then we need to start from failed step without conversion
+- payment: If user will reject tx or it failed after conversion then we need to start from failed step without conversion
+- payment: pay button should show amount of converted token in case of conversion and not from token amount
 - account: if we open some account page in new tab then user will be unauthenticated in all tabs in chrome
 - api: hardhat payment is not processed
 - protocol, protocol-zksync: update wrapped-native contract to version with reentrancy guard